GGreenfield/django-blog/README.md

-A follow-through(with planned extensions) of https://tutorial.djangogirls.org/en and https://tutorial-extensions.djangogirls.org/en/homework/
+A loose follow-through(with planned extensions) of https://tutorial.djangogirls.org/en and https://tutorial-extensions.djangogirls.org/en/homework/

 Hosted with pythonanywhere at garrgree.pythonanywhere.com